A distraction is anything that takes your mind and attention away from driving.

 - Handheld cell phone use continues to be higher among female drivers than male drivers (3).

-- Since 2007, young drivers 16 to 24 years old have been observed manipulating electronic devices at higher rates than older drivers (3).
+- From 2007 to 2022, young drivers 16 to 24 years old have been observed manipulating electronic devices at higher rates than older drivers (3).

 Cell Phones are a distraction